 The Commission may, with the approval of the Minister appoint a day, to be notified in the Gazette and in a daily newspaper circulating in the State, on which it will commence to provide legal assistance in accordance with this Act 2.

-14. Commission to pay fees etc., to private practitioners providing legal assistance
+14. Commission to pay fees etc. to private practitioners providing legal assistance

 (1) Subject to subsection (1a) and section 49(2b) and to Part 10 Division 8 of the Legal Profession Act 2008, where a private practitioner performs services by way of legal assistance under Division 3 of Part V the Commission shall —